CI/CD Workflows

 Reference in YAML

-Use ${{ secrets.SECRET_NAME }} in your pipeline definition.
+Use ${{ secrets.SECRET_NAME }} in your workflow definition.
 Secrets are injected as environment variables at runtime.

 Environment Variables